 Most Professionals Enjoy The Opportunity To Choose For Remote Work.

-As it turns out, most professionals enjoy the possibility to work remotely, pointing to the better work-life balance as the most important benefit.
+As it turns out, most professionals enjoy the possibility to work remotely, pointing to a better work-life balance as the most important benefit.
 They also evaluate employers who give them this opportunity higher than those who don’t allow for remote work.

 …But Are Professionals of Today Prepared For Remote Work?

 According to the extensive survey by the American Psychiatric Association (2021), remote work has brought new challenges with respect to mental health (btw, you can also find some tips on how to better handle working from home in our article: “Working From Home: Tips and Tricks” or in the best-selling book “Remote Office Not Required“).

 Since the beginning of the pandemic and the massive shift towards remote work, 93% of all countries have seen disruption to their mental health services.
-The top three difficulties reported by remote workers are: the necessity to unplug after work (22%), the feeling of loneliness (19%), and increased level of difficulty in communication and collaboration (17%).
+The top three difficulties reported by remote workers are the necessity to unplug after work (22%), the feeling of loneliness (19%), and an increased level of difficulty in communication and collaboration (17%).

 Moreover, remote workers often do not assimilate with the company culture as well as stationary workers.
 Firstly, they are trusted to a lesser extent than stationary workers.
 54% of IT professionals consider remote workers to pose a greater cybersecurity risk than traditional workers.

 Work Ethic Becoming The Top Competency.

 No wonder that, according to CNBC, now in 2022, employers value soft skills higher than ever before.
-According to the CNBC journalists, the top three skills searched for employers in 2022 are communication skills, problem solving skills, and the ability to work independently.
+According to CNBC journalists, the top three skills searched for employers in 2022 are communication skills, problem-solving skills, and the ability to work independently.

 Actually, 63% of employers declare that they would rather hire someone with transferable skills — team players and doers with leadership skills — and then train them on the technical aspects of the job rather than the other way around!

-Online Way Means The PhD-Way!
+“Online” Means The PhD-Way!